fullstorydev/fullstory-anywhere-activation/projects/cli/docs/user.md

       --display-name=<value>  Filter by display name.
       --email=<value>         Filter by email address.
       --identified            Filter to identified users only.
+      --page=<value>          Fetch the next page using a next_page_token from a previous response.
       --schema                Include property schemas in the response.
       --uid=<value>           Filter by application-specific user ID.